jieyinybl/sentiment_analysis/README.md

 ### Can't load jupyter notebook in Github:

-You can render the notebook here: https://nbviewer.jupyter.org/
+You can render the notebook [here](https://nbviewer.jupyter.org/) .